Electroblob77/Wizardry-Wiki/Curse-of-Enfeeblement-(Status-Effect).md

 > Curses a special kind of negative potion effect added by wizardry.
 They are permanent and can only be removed by casting [[remove curse]] or drinking a [[purifying elixir]].
 They also have a special purple background on-screen and in the inventory.

 ## Sources
-The curse of enfeeblement spell inflicts curse of enfeeblement I on its target for 15 seconds without modifiers.
+The curse of enfeeblement spell inflicts curse of enfeeblement I on its target.
 The only other source of the effect is via commands.

 ## Trivia
 - Amplifiers above curse of enfeeblement IV (obtainable only using commands) reduce the host's maximum health by 100% or more, effectively killing them instantly.